Save A Dog, Inc - How to Adopt a Dog from Us

 with the adoption, the fee is deducted from your total adoption fee.

 Adoption Fees: Our adoption fees vary.
-For senior dogs over 7 years old, the adoption donation is $250.
+For senior dogs (9 years and older), the adoption donation is $300.

 you send us the spay/neuter certificate).
 We are a grass roots 501c3 organization privately funded by donations